 There are 2 teams when it comes to crafters, Team Cricut and Team Silhouette.
-While both machines do relatively the same thing and SVG Cut Files can be used on either, this post will tell you where to find Free Cricut SVG Files from experienced Cricut users and SVG designers.
+While both machines do relatively the same thing and SVG Cut Files can be used on either, this post will tell you where to find Free Cricut Designs from experienced Cricut users and SVG designers.

 You may have already seen my post “The Best Sites to Download FREE SVGs” and wonder what makes this one different.
 The difference is that each blogger listed in the article is a Cricut user and the amount of information you can glean from them is priceless.